reposense/RepoSense/docs/UserGuide.md

 #### Standalone Configuration
 Although management of authors can be done in `config.csv`, RepoSense also supports a decentralized way to manage authors per repository.

-To do that, create a [config.json](../_reposense/config.json) in _reposense folder.
+To do that, create a [config.json](../_reposense/config.json) in `_reposense` folder at the root of your repository.
 RepoSense will use the authors provided in `config.json` for analysis.

 See RepoSense's repository for an [example](../_reposense/).